Microsoft-community/Community-website/src/wiki/windows-insiders.md

 ### Optional Diagnostics Data is disabled

-If you see *"To manage the Windows Insider programme settings for your device and allow it to stay in the Windows Insider programme, you'll need to turn on optional diagnostic data."*, click on *"Go to Diagnostics & Feedback settings to turn on optional diagnostic data."*.
+If you see *"To manage the Windows Insider program settings for your device and allow it to stay in the Windows Insider program, you'll need to turn on optional diagnostic data."*, click on *"Go to Diagnostics & Feedback settings to turn on optional diagnostic data."*.

 ![](./img/windows-insider/optional-diagnos.png)